DonMVB/aws/AWS_Assoc_SAA_C02.md

 - A common tactic for migrating RDS DBs into Aurora RDs is to create a read replica of a RDS MariaDB/MySQL DB as an Aurora DB.
 Then simply promote the Aurora DB into a production instance and delete the old MariaDB/MySQL DB.
 - Aurora starts w/ 10GB and scales per 10GB all the way to 64 TB via storage autoscaling.
 Aurora's computing power scales up to 32vCPUs and 244GB memory

 ### 1.17.3.
-Aurora Serverless:
+Aurora Serverless (Updated 11/11/2020)
-- Aurora Serverless is a simple, on-demand, autoscaling configuration for the MySQL/PostgreSQl-compatible editions of Aurora.
+- Aurora Serverless is a simple, on-demand, autoscaling configuration which is also fault tollerant for the MySQL/PostgreSQl-compatible editions of Aurora.
 With Aurora Serveress, your instance automatically scales up or down and starts on or off based on your application usage.
 The use cases for this service are infrequent, intermittent, and unpredictable workloads.
+Doesn't function w/ traditional resources - you use the endpoint.
-- This also makes it possible cheaper because you only pay per invocation
+- This also makes it possible cheaper because you only pay per invocation.
 - With Aurora Serverless, you simply create a database endpoint, optionally specify the desired database capacity range, and connect your applications.
+Or put another way, you create a "proxy endpoint" which directs queries to the active endpoint.
+(Added 11/11/2020, Pearson Practice Test).
 - It removes the complexity of managing database instances and capacity.
 The database will automatically start up, shut down, and scale to match your application's needs.
 It will seamlessly scale compute and memory capacity as needed, with no disruption to client connections.

 ### 1.17.4.
 Aurora Cluster Endpoints: